KRnils/RPSLS/README.md

 # RPSLS

 Welcome to RPSLS, here you can play the game Rock, Paper, Scissors, Lizard, Spock.
-The rules are simple, just like Rock paper scissors but with lizards and Spock.
+The rules are simple, just like Rock Paper Scissors but with lizards and Spock.

 ![amiresponsive result](assets/readme/amiresponsive-screenshot.jpg)